spryker/spryker-docs/_includes/pbc/all/install-features/202307.0/install-dynamic-multistore-the-cart-feature.md

 {% info_block warningBox "Verification" %}

-Make sure Zed request is made in case of persistent strategy and `QuoteTransfer.id` is empty.
-Also, make sure that a quote is retrieved from Persistence using the provided customer in case of persistent strategy and `QuoteTransfer.id` is empty.
+When a persistent strategy is used and `QuoteTransfer.id` is empty, make sure the following happens:

+1. A Zed request is made.
+2. Using the provided customer, a quote is retrieved from Persistence.
-Finally, make sure that the retrieved quote from Persistence is set in session storage in case of persistent strategy and `QuoteTransfer.id` is empty.
+3. The quote retrieved from Persistence is set in session storage.

 {% endinfo_block %}